lloydroc/lloydroc.github.io/content/post/hardware/libgpiod-intro-rpi.md

 title: "The new GPIO Interface on the Raspberry PI: libgpiod"
 ---

+# {{< title >}}

-The [GPIO Sysfs Interface](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html) is deprecated.
+Allegedly, The [GPIO Sysfs Interface](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html) is deprecated.
 The deprecated Sysfs would interact with GPIO using the `/sys/class/gpio` pseudo-filesytem.
 The Application Binary Interface - ABI - provides a character device based device driver and tools.
 The ABI is the new way to interact with GPIO on the Raspberry Pi.
 I really don't like the name ABI, as it's WAY too generic of a name.
 Rather, I believe the proper name for this project is `libgpiod`.

 ```
   libgpiod - C library and tools for interacting with the linux GPIO